milkyware/milkyware.github.io/_drafts/using-the-factory-pattern-with-dependency-injection.md

 ### Using the Factory Pattern with DI in the real world

-The driver behind this post was a recent project where I opted to use the factory pattern in a **[Durable Function](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=in-process%2Cnodejs-v3%2Cv1-model&pivots=csharp)**.
-The primary requirement was to develop an integration solution from a CRM system, to multiple external partners, each with their own API.
+The driver behind this post was a recent project where I opted to use the factory pattern in **[Durable Functions](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=in-process%2Cnodejs-v3%2Cv1-model&pivots=csharp)**.
+The primary requirement was to develop an integration solution from one system, to multiple external partners, each with their own API.

 ``` cs
 public enum Partner